Botanic Gardens, Glasgow

 HERITAGE HIGHLIGHTS: Kibble Palace glasshouses

-The Kibble Palace, as it was called, was the setting not only for the garden's collections of tender plants, but also for public events such as a religious revival meeting and the ceremonies installing Benjamin Disraeli and his great political rival, William Gladstone, as rectors of the University - at different ties.
+The Kibble Palace, as it was called, was the setting not only for the garden's collections of tender plants but also for public events such as a religious revival meeting and the ceremonies installing Benjamin Disraeli and his great political rival, William Gladstone, as rectors of the University - at different times.

 The Kibble Palace is home to the national collection of tree ferns, planted here in the 1880s and based on samples from New Zealand and Australia.

-A new set of glasshouses were erected in 1878.
+A new set of glasshouses was erected in 1878.
 These were built not of steel but teak, and are now called the Main Range to distinguish them from the Kibble Palace.

 The gardens are free to enter.

 Address: 730 Great Western Road, Glasgow, Strathclyde, Scotland, G12 0UE

 Attraction Type: Garden

 Photo Credit: Patrick Mackie, licensed for reuse under the Creative Commons Licence

 Heritage Rated from 1- 5 (low-exceptional) on historic interest